Old Town Mall: History

-Redevelopment and decline
+Redevelopment

 The Baltimore riot of 1968 was a turning point in the area.
 The City of Baltimore used the devastation as a way to revitalize Gay Street.
 Developers decided to convert the street into a pedestrian-only zone and name it the Old Town Mall.
 The street was repaved with bricks; planters, street lamps, and trees were added; and even a fountain was installed in the center along with a clock tower that would bear the name of the mall.
 More than $1.7 million had been spent on the project.
-In the late 60s, the area opened with "much fanfare" with government officials from across the country in attendance.
+In the late 1960s, the area opened with "much fanfare".
+Government officials from across the country were in attendance.
 One newspaper wrote that "Good things are happening in Old Town".

-But, by the 1980s, the area had already started resembling what it looked like before the revitalization, due to the fact that the city didn't remedy the high unemployment and poverty in Old Town.
+By the 1980s, the area had already started resembling what it looked like before the revitalization, due to the fact that the city didn't remedy the high unemployment and poverty in Old Town.
 A few unsuccessful attempts were made to bring life back to the area, one involved tearing down the Bel Air Market to build a parking lot in hopes that a major grocery store chain would build a location at the mall.
-The area has been mostly unchanged since then.
+Developers in 2023 announced plans to bring a Lidl grocery store to the area near the old market.

 The mall once contained a 40000 sqft Kaufman's department store in the former Benesch building, the only anchor.
-Today, a haunted house operates from this building each October since 2015.
+Today, The Nevermore Haunt, a seasonal Halloween attraction operates from this building each October since 2015.

-On March 25, 2015, two men were shot in the afternoon hours at the mall.
-Later, police arrested two men in connection with the shootings.

-Restoration plans

 Starting in 2016, developers from the Baltimore area emerged with plans to restore the area, capitalizing on the proximity to Johns Hopkins Hospital.
-Some plans include restoring Gay Street through the mall to increase business opportunities from car traffic.
-The redeveloped site could include new housing, office, and commercial space, and it could also include a farmer's market.
+Plans include redesigns of the 500 block of Old Town Mall to include one-way through traffic and new amenities the mall to business opportunities.
+The redeveloped site includes new housing, office, and commercial space, a new park, hotel and an updated community center.